discos/suricate/docs/userguide.rst

    }

-From now on the ``type`` of the messages is ``message``, and that means it contains the antenna parameter:
+From now on the ``type`` of the messages is ``message``, and that means they contain the antenna parameter:

 .. code-block:: python